MichiganTech/LaTeX_MSPhDTemplate/README.md

 Disclaimer
 -------------------

-This and other associated files are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This and other associated files are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 What?
 -------------------